mesosphere/dcos-docs-site/pages/services/mongodb-enterprise/0.1.0-4.0.3/quick-start-guide/index.md

-## Accessing the Minio UI with Edge-LB configuration
+## Accessing the MongoDB UI with MongoDB OpsManager

 ### Steps